By Andrea Wachter and Marsea Marcus

 The multi-billion dollar diet industry is dependent on the myth that thin people are happier.
-But think about it: Do you know any thin people who are unhappy?
-Do you know any large people who are quite content?
-The answer to both is most likely “yes.”
-The idea that thinness brings happiness is challenged every single time someone loses weight on a diet and then gains it back (which happens 98 percent of the time).
+But don’t you know thin people who are very unhappy and fat people who are quite content?
+The idea that thinness brings happiness is challenged every single time someone loses weight on a diet and then proceeds to gain it back.
 If thinness actually brought happiness, people would lose weight on a diet and live happily ever after.
-People can be happy or unhappy at any size.
-Happiness has more to do with your relationship with yourself than anything else.
+But that is not what happens.
+The truth is, people can be happy or unhappy at any size.
+Happiness has more to do with our thinking than anything else.

 Can you find something in your life to be happy about right now, regardless of your weight?
 Can you see that on some level, people are all the same?
 We are all afraid of some things; we all want love; we are all here temporarily; we all have problems; we all have good times and hard times.
 The next time you compare yourself to someone who is thinner than you, tell yourself you are making up a story about this person’s happiness and you really have no idea what they are going through, have gone through or will go through.

 We are not responsible for the thoughts that got downloaded into our minds.
 It’s not our fault that we were born into a culture that is obsessed with thinness, fitness and perfection.
 When a painful body image thought pops up in your mind, you are not to blame.
 Nobody decides: five minutes from now, I am going to compare myself to someone else, think I am unacceptable and feel horrible the rest of the afternoon.
 Bad body image thoughts are like the automatic pop-ups on a computer.
 We are not responsible for them.
 But we can get better at catching and deleting them, rather than getting lost in them.
 This part is your responsibility.
 You can’t necessarily stop negative body thoughts from popping up, but you get to decide what to do once you become aware of them.